Snap-On Dentures — Are They Right for You?

 - Do not trigger the gag reflex

-- Helps maintain bone mass and prevent loss
+- It helps maintain bone mass and prevent loss

 - Good bone support is necessary

-- Dental insurance may no pay for this procedure
+- Dental insurance may not pay for this procedure

 - Requires a surgical procedure to place